fbpx

 A-F School Ratings

 • Currently, Missouri does not provide individual school ratings to all parents in a way that is both understandable and accessible.
 Having a simple “A-F” report card for each public school in Missouri would inform Missouri parents and encourage greater parental involvement.
-The Show Me Institute has created an unofficial site providing “A-F” grades for every Missouri school.
+The Show Me Institute has created a website providing “A-F” grades for every Missouri school.

 Do you know how education dollars are spent?